The Sinai Peninsula And The Red Sea

 El Gouna © Marc Ryckaert

-The elite holiday resort of El Gouna, also known as the 'Venice of the Red Sea', is 14 miles (23km) north of Hurghada International Airport and is nestled between the mountains and the shores of the Red Sea.
+The elite holiday resort of El Gouna, also known as the 'Venice of the Red Sea', is 25 miles (40km) north of Hurghada International Airport and is nestled between the mountains and the shores of the Red Sea.
 The resort stretches along six miles (10km) of coastline and spreads onto several small nearby islands.

 Linked by lagoons, this luxurious resort has an air of fantasy about it.
 El Gouna is not only an exquisite holiday resort but also a residential area with a vast range of villas, designed by world-renowned architects, all boasting breath-taking views of the sea and the surrounding mountains.
 Its infrastructure caters to an active, yet relaxed and friendly lifestyle.

-El Gouna has a wide variety of shopping for those on holiday to enjoy, ranging from typical Egyptian souvenirs, antiques and art to exotic oriental furniture and hand-made Turkish lamps.
+Shoppers can pick up a wide variety of items in El Gouna, ranging from typical Egyptian souvenirs, antiques and art to exotic oriental furniture and hand-made Turkish lamps.
 There is also a selection of chic shops for clothing and furniture.
 Along the marina boardwalk there are international brands and boutiques offering a taste of Europe.

 El Gouna has two prominent tourist districts, namely Kafr El Gouna and Abu Tig Marina, as well as many prominent hotel chains, all offering a wide variety of some of the world's finest cuisines, from Indian to Thai, French, Belgian, Chinese, German, Italian and much more.
 Not all local restaurants serve alcohol, but the food is excellent.
 El Gouna offers everything from relaxed marina-side bistros, seafood buffets and poolside eateries to five-star restaurants.